 On November 22, 1750, in an address to the Commons House of Assembly, Governor James Glen deplored "in what inconvenient Places both the Council and Assembly meet," observing that "the Courts are kept in Taverns, and the Prisons in private Houses."
 He urged the members "to remedy these Matters," which were hardly consistent with the dignity which he thought appropriate.

-For years, Commons had been meeting in rooms rented from Miles Brewton and his heirs in a residence on Church Street near Tradd in Charleston.
+For years, the Commons House of Assembly had been meeting in rooms rented from Miles Brewton and his heirs in a residence on Church Street near Tradd in Charleston.
 Immediately after the governor's nudge, the solons went to work to acquire a home commensurate with their importance.
-After all, they saw themselves as the equivalent of another House of Commons that happened to meet on the banks of the Thames.
+After all, they saw themselves as the near equivalent of another House of Commons that happened to meet on the banks of the Thames River.

 In June 1751, Governor James Glen ratified their action when they committed $25,000 for a "State House."

 It is believed that James Glen, the Governor of South Carolina, was the author of our modern day spelling, T-e-n-n-e-s-s-e-e, for he used it in his official correspondence during the 1750s.